pedrolampo/proyecto-react/README.md

 `GIF`

 And that will be all of my app.<br>
 Thank you for checking it and your interest.
-Also I'm happy to receive any feedback.
+Also, I'm happy to receive any feedback.